FORD TRANSIT TEST RIG

 RASPBERRY: Programming a Pi to control the mast raising/lowering with measurements of wind speed via two anemometers for positional safety.

-WINGS: Diagrams of the roof mounted frame, showing solar wings folded and opened.
+WINGS FOLDED: Diagrams of the roof mounted frame, showing solar wings folded against high winds.

 HYDRAULICS: Twin power packs, for mast raising lowering and furling operations.